Neunerlei/inflection/README.md

 #### toUuid()
 Converts any given string into a UUID like: 123e4567-e89b-12d3-a456-426655440000.
-Note that this is NOT A REAL UUID(!), but a representation that will unify all strings like " ASDF ASDF" and "asdf_ASDF" or " ASDF ASDF " into the same, unified format.
-This is useful if you want to create, unique id's but want to combine multiple sets with different word order.
+This is useful if you want to create, unique id's but want to combine multiple strings with different word order.

 Note that "ASDF QWER" will result in the same ID as "QWER ASDF", because the values will be sorted alphabetically before the id is created.